-Ella is has become one of the major tourist hotspots of Sri Lanka and it is largely due to the epic scenery and hikes in the region such as Ella Rock and Adam’s Peak.
+Ella is has become one of the major tourist hotspots of Sri Lanka and it is largely due to the epic scenery and hikes in the region such as Ella Rock and Little Adam’s Peak.
 However, it’s the smaller attractions, hidden gems and laid back vibes of the town that keep people in Ella for up to a week at a time.
 One of those unique attractions is the Nine Arch Bridge in between Ella station and Demodara station.

 The Nine Arch Bridge in Ella is on the Demodara loop and spans 91 meters at a height of 24m.
 The beautiful nine arches make it a very picturesque spot especially as it is located in a dense jungle and agricultural setting.
 Behind the railway, a forest is booming and below, tea leaves are being cultivated.